 Rule 505 of Regulation D

-Rule 505 of Regulation D allows some companies offering their securities to have those securities exempted from the registration requirements of the federal securities laws.
+Rule 505 of Regulation D provides an exemption from the registration requirements of the federal securities laws for companies when they offer and sell securities.
 To qualify for this exemption, a company:

 - Can only offer and sell up to $5 million of its securities in any 12-month period;